Seputla Sebogodi

-Septula Steez Sebogodi (born 31 October 1962) is a South African actor and singer.
-He is the recipient of two SAFTA Awards.
+Seputla Steez Sebogodi (31 October 1962 – 15 July 2026) was a South African actor and singer.
+He was the recipient of two SAFTA Awards.

 He made appearance on Critical Assignment (2004), The Republic (2019) and soap opera Rhythm City, Scandal!.

 Career

 Acting

-His career in acting began in the early 1990s in the local Pedi drama Bophelo Ke Semphekgo, playing the role of the womanizing Nkwesheng.
+His career in acting began in the early 1990s in the local Sepedi drama Bophelo Ke Semphekgo, playing the role of the womanizing Nkwesheng.

-He went on to be a series regular in the long-running sitcom suburban Bliss.
+Sebogodi went on to be a series regular in the long-running sitcom suburban Bliss.
 In 2005 he was playing the role of Kenneth Mashaba on Generations.
-In 2015 he had a role of Solomon on e.tv soapie Rhythm City.
+In 2015 he had the role of Solomon on e.tv soapie Rhythm City.
 He also appeared on Woman King (2022).

 Music

-Seputla is a recording gospel artist he has released two albums, his second album was released in 2010 titled Re Tshwarele Melato.
+Seputla was a recording gospel artist.
+He has released two albums.
+His second album was released in 2010 titled Re Tshwarele Melato.

-Personal life
+Personal life and death

+Sebogodi was born in Pretoria, South Africa on 31 October 1962.

-He has married three times and is the father of four children sons Thapelo, Kgothatso, Sebogodi and daughter Thabang.
+He married thrice and was father to four children namely sons Thapelo, Kgothatso, Sebogodi and daughter Thabang.

+On 15 July 2026, Sebogodi died following complications related to diabetes.
+He was 63.